ltaupiac/binf/README.md

 ### Usage
 Usage: binf [options] <formula>

-Dispay the description, homepage link and version of a brew formula
+Dispay the description, homepage URL and version of a brew formula

 Options: